sottasio/HR_Analytics_in_R/README.md

 Which employee will be next to walk out?

 Why are our best and most experienced employees leaving prematurely?
 Have fun with this database and try to predict which valuable employees will leave next.
-Fields in the dataset include:

 A simple analysis of a well known dataset and a machine learning algorithm application.